MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if success, string containing error if failure.
 - `weather` - JSON object with the weather if success, null if failure.

+## Alias API
+This is the part of the API that relates to connecting the MICDS portal and Canvas to the native planner system.
+Can be found under `src/routes/aliasAPI.js`.
+The associated weather module can be found under `src/libs/alias.js`.

+### `/alias/create`
+Create a new alias between remote classes and a MyMICDS class

+#### Parameters
+- `type` - Either `portal` or `canvas`.
+- `classNative` - Object ID for the native class to alias.
+- `classRemote` - String containing the class name from the portal or Canvas to alias.

+#### Response
+- `error` - Null if success, string containing error if failure.

+### `/alias/get`
+Search for an alias with the given class.

+#### Parameters
+- `type` - Either `portal` or `canvas`.
+- `classInput` - String containing the class name from the portal or Canvas to search for an alias.

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `classOutput` - Object ID of the matching native class if found, `classInput` parameter if not found.